garrrikkotua/text_generator/README.md

 2. Train.py module is used for creating model based on input text.

-3. Modle is generated using bigrams and cumilative distribution.
+3. Model is generated using bigrams and cumilative distribution.

 4. Model is saved into a file using python pickle module.